data-88/brauteseth_website/src/content/pages/audit.md

 - Find your wedge
 - Design your first move

-For founders, creatives, and high-agency minds who feel stuck despite their skills.
+For founders, creatives and high-agency minds who feel stuck despite their skills.

 **Price: R10,000 | $500**
 Only 5 spots open.